danielsaidi/Sheeeeeeeeet/README.md

-Sheeeeeeeeet comes with many built-in item types, e.g. regular items, single and multi-select items, links, collection-based items, custom items, buttons, titles etc. For a complete list of item types, [click here][Item-Types].
+Sheeeeeeeeet comes with many built-in item types, e.g. regular items, single and multi-select items, links, collection-based items, custom items, buttons, titles etc. For a complete list of built-in item types, [click here][Item-Types].

 ## <a name="appearance"></a>Appearance

 Sheeeeeeeeet lets you fully customize the appearances of action sheets and their views and items.
-You can change fonts, colors and images as well as item heights and even more stuff.
+You can change fonts, colors and images as well as item heights, corner radius and even more.
 For a complete guide, [click here][Appearance].

 ## Specifying items after initialization

-If you require a created action sheet instance to resolve which items to present (very common when you subclass `ActionSheet`), just create a sheet with no items then call `setup(with:)` once its created.
+If you require a created action sheet instance to resolve which items to present (very common when you subclass `ActionSheet`), just create a sheet with no items then call `setup(with: items)` once its created.

-## Example App
+## Demo App

-This project contains an example app that demonstrates basic and advanced action sheet, as well as how to handle subclassing, appearances etc. Before you can run it you must install [Carthage][Carthage] and run `carthage update --platform iOS`.
+This project contains a demo app that demonstrates basic and advanced sheets, as well as how to handle subclassing, appearances etc. It doesn't require any setup, but you may have to adjust its code signing if you want to run it on a device.
-You can then open the project and try out the different sheets and item types.

 ## Contact me